ome/omero-web-apps-examples/README.rst

 You can install and run the ``omero-web`` server in a python virtual environment or via Docker.

-All the example apps (except for ``minimal_webapp``) use Node.js to build the JavaScript app and require Node.js 6 or higher.
+The ``react-webapp`` example app uses Node.js to build the JavaScript app and requires Node.js 6 or higher.

 Clone this repository